 How much do I need to donate to Twin my Bin?

 For a one-off donation of £45, you can twin a bin inside your home with a project in Haiti or Pakistan, and your external wheelie bin with a project in Uganda.
-Coming soon – you will be able to twin a commercial bin for a one-off donation of £150.
+You can also twin a commercial bin for a one-off donation of £150.

 If you donate £45 or £150 to twin your bin, you help fund an environmentally sustainable project in an impoverished community that is collecting household waste, disposing of it safely, creating a spin-off recycling business, and promoting waste reduction – an essential combination that protects people’s health, protects the environment and provides jobs.

 Why £45?
 We have calculated that across our five main Environmental and Economic Sustainability projects in Pakistan, Haiti, Uganda, DRC and Nigeria, the average cost per direct beneficiary is £49, so we have rounded this down to a donation amount of £45.

 What will I receive once my Bin has been Twinned?